A Material Made for Extraordinary, Far-future Architecture and Design

 Dramatic Ginza Place made up of aluminium cladding

 Ginza Place in Tokyo is an eye-catching white building made up of a latticed façade that glows white in the light.
 The façade design of this 11-storey structure is inspired by the traditional latticework weaved baskets and other tableware.
 Bringing this design to creative fruition are over 5,000 aluminium panels arranged to form the intricate weaved design.
-“Each panel is made from a single piece of plate aluminium that was folded, welded and powder coated white, before being fixed to a bespoke metal substructure…” Apart from the aesthetics of the design, such a framing system also allows the aluminium panels to shift in the event of an earthquake.
+“Each panel is made from plate aluminium that was folded, welded and powder coated white, then fixed to bespoke metal substructure.”
+Apart from the aesthetics of design, such framing system allows aluminium panels to shift in the event of an earthquake.

 Floating metallic cloudscape that sways in the wind

-Aluminium’s highly flexible and sculpt-able characteristics also mean that many modern designers are using this material in sculptures and other artistic installations that enhance buildings inside and out.
+Aluminium’s highly flexible and sculpt-able characteristics attracted many modern designers using it in sculptures and other artistic installations that enhance buildings inside and out.
 Take for example the floating cloudscape structure by FAKT studio.
 This architectural installation was created for the Festival des Architectures Vives.
-Using perforated aluminium sheets, the creative designers take advantage of aluminium’s flexibility to a create metallic form that invokes curves and softness.
+The creative designers take advantage of aluminium’s flexibility to a create metallic form that invokes curves and softness.
 Made out of two perforated aluminium sheets of a mere 2mm thick, this cloud structure hangs from surrounding buildings using thin wires attached to each corner, allowing it to sway gently in the breeze.